-- 20 days within any 30 consecutive trading days for the three-year period following the closing of the Business Combination, subject to continued employment at such time and (iii) 781,127 shares of common stock issuable upon exercise of stock options held by Mr. Hively that are exercisable within 60 days.
-Securities to be sold in this offering consists of the securities described in clauses (i) and (ii) of the preceding sentence and (iii) 1,817,431 shares of common stock issuable upon exercise of stock options held by Mr. Hively. - (33) Dr. Virnich is our Chief Operating Officer.
-Securities beneficially owned prior to this offering consists of (i) 78,094 shares received in connection with the Business Combination and representing restricted earn-out shares subject to forfeiture and unvested until such time the Issuer's stock price reaches \$12.50 per share for 20 days within any 30 consecutive trading days for the two-year period following the closing of the Business Combination, subject to continued employment at such time, (ii) 117,142 shares received in connection with the Business Combination and representing restricted earn-out shares subject to forfeiture and unvested until such time the Issuer's stock price reaches \$15.00 per share for 20 days within any 30 consecutive trading days for the three-year period following the closing of the Business Combination, subject to continued employment at such time and (iii) 352,340 shares of common stock issuable upon exercise of stock options held by Dr. Virnich that are exercisable within 60 days.
-Securities to be sold in this offering consists of the securities described in clauses (i) and (ii) of the preceding sentence and (iii) 1,004,609 shares of common stock issuable upon exercise of stock options held by Dr. Virnich. - (34) Dr. Podnos is our Chief Medical Officer.
-Securities beneficially owned prior to this offering consists of (i) 11,359 shares received in connection with the Business Combination and representing restricted earn-out shares subject to forfeiture and unvested until such time the Issuer's stock price reaches \$12.50 per share for 20 days within any 30 consecutive trading days for the two-year period following the closing of the Business Combination, subject to continued employment at such time, (ii) 17,039 shares received in connection with the Business Combination and representing restricted earn-out shares subject to forfeiture and unvested until such time the Issuer's stock price reaches \$15.00 per share for 20 days within any 30 consecutive trading days for the three-year period following the closing of the Business Combination, subject to continued employment at such time and (iii) 53,342 shares of common stock issuable upon exercise of stock options held by Dr. Podnos that are exercisable within 60 days.
-Securities to be sold in this offering consists of the securities described in clauses (i) and (ii) of the preceding sentence and (iii) 146,124 shares of common stock issuable upon exercise of stock options held by Dr. Podnos. - (35) Securities beneficially owned prior to this offering consists of (i) 47,566 shares received in connection with the Business Combination and representing restricted earn-out shares subject to forfeiture and unvested until such time the Issuer's stock price reaches \$12.50 per share for 20 days within any 30 consecutive trading days for the two-year period following the closing of the Business Combination, subject to continued employment at such time, (ii) 71,350 shares received in connection with the Business Combination and representing restricted earn-out shares subject to forfeiture and unvested until such time the Issuer's stock price reaches \$15.00 per share for 20 days within any 30 consecutive trading days for the three-year period following the closing of the Business Combination, subject to continued employment at such time and (iii) 171,536 shares of common stock issuable upon exercise of stock options held by Mr. Dalgleish that are exercisable within 60 days.
-Securities to be sold in this offering consists of the securities described in clauses (i) and (ii) of the preceding sentence and (iii) 611,899 shares of common stock issuable upon exercise of stock options held by Mr. Dalgleish.
+- (13) The reported shares beneficially owned by Merrill Shum include (i) 38,279 shares of Common Stock issuable upon vesting of options and RSUs that are currently exercisable or exercisable within 60 days, (ii) 16,141 shares received in connection with the Business Combination and representing restricted earn-out shares subject to forfeiture and unvested until such time the Issuer's stock price reaches \$12.50 per share for 20 days within any 30 consecutive trading days for the two-year period following the closing of the Business Combination, subject to continued employment at such time and (iii) 24,212 shares received in connection with the Business Combination and representing restricted earn-out shares subject to forfeiture and unvested until such time the Issuer's stock price reaches \$15.00 per share for 20 days within any 30 consecutive trading days for the three-year period following the closing of the Business Combination, subject to continued employment at such time.
+The reported shares to be sold in this offering consist of 157,784 shares issuable under the Physician RSUs.
+The address of the selling stockholder is c/o The Oncology Institute, Inc., 18000 Studebaker Rd, Suite 800, Cerritos, California 90703. - (14) The reported shares beneficially owned by Matthew Miller include (i) 20,234 shares received in connection with the Business Combination and representing restricted earn-out shares subject to forfeiture and unvested until such time the Issuer's stock price reaches \$12.50 per share for 20 days within any 30 consecutive trading days for the two-year period following the closing of the Business Combination, subject to continued employment at such time, (ii) 30,350 shares received in connection with the Business Combination and representing restricted earn-out shares subject to forfeiture and unvested until such time the Issuer's stock price reaches \$15.00 per share for 20 days within any 30 consecutive trading days for the three-year period following the closing of the Business Combination, subject to continued employment at such time and (iii) 105,941 shares of common stock issuable upon exercise of stock options held by Dr. Miller that are exercisable within 60 days.
+The reported shares to be sold in this offering consist of the shares described in clauses (ii) and (iii) of the preceding sentence.